-The Pacific Northwest may be known for its rainy winter season, but Bellingham and Whatcom County are also known for their incredible summer beauty.
-So when the weather is good I like to appreciate the diverse, thought-provoking outdoor art.
-The best part is, viewing is free and I can explore at my own pace.
+Bellingham and Whatcom County are known for their incredible summer beauty.
+So when the weather is sunny, I like to appreciate the diverse, thought-provoking outdoor art, for free, at my own pace.

-The collections below range from the tiniest works to epic grandeur.
-Part of their charm is their placement in the surrounding landscape.
-Because they’re outside, you can see them almost any time and usually without a crowd.
+The art collections below range from the tiniest works to epic grandeur.
+Part of their charm is their placement in the surrounding landscape and because they’re outside, you can see them almost any time and usually without a crowd.

 Western ensures that art is incorporated into the budget of each new building meaning the collection continues to grow as the campus does.
-I worked on campus when the collection of little people by Tom Otterness came to the square outside the then-new Biology building.
-This art was added to campus with support from Western Washington University in partnership with one-half of one percent for art law via Art in Public Places Program of the Washington State Arts Commission.
+I worked on campus in 1999 when the collection of small figural sculptures in bronze, Feats of Strength by Tom Otterness came to the square outside the then-new Biology building.
+This art was added to campus with support from Western Washington University in partnership with one-half of one percent for art law via the Art in Public Places Program of the Washington State Arts Commission.

-Literally, hundred’s of thousands of kids have climbed on the base of For Handel—including my own—while waiting to attend a performance at WWU’s Performing Arts Center (PAC).
+Literally, hundreds of thousands of kids have climbed on the base of For Handel while waiting to attend a performance at WWU’s Performing Arts Center (PAC).
+The sculpture by Mark di Suvero was created in 1975 and is dedicated to composer George Frederic Handel.
 The view of Bellingham Bay and downtown from the adjacent quad is spectacular.

 You can tour through more than a dozen sculptures on the WWU campus.
-Visitors are able to pick up a printed copy of the University Public Art Collection at any of the Visitor Information Centers.
+Use your phone to dive deeper into descriptions of each piece and hear an audio interpretation.
+When campus is open, visitors are able to pick up a printed copy of the University Public Art Collection at any of the Visitor Information Centers.
 The closest one to WWU is located at 904 Potter Street in Bellingham.

 In addition to Western’s on-campus collection, the university is also the new steward of the 14.5-acre Sculpture Woods On Lummi Island.
 The collection was donated to WWU by artist Ann Morris and her family, for the university to maintain and use the property to enrich their curriculum.

-There are 16 sculptures throughout the property that reflect the connection between nature and the human spirit.
+There are 16 life-size bronze sculptures throughout the property that reflect the connection between nature and the human spirit.

 Tucked away above Lake Whatcom is a beautiful park that shows off original sculptures nestled in a gorgeous garden stretching over 2.5 acres.
 With over 37 permanent works by international and local artists, there is always something new to discover.
+Bring your phone and access the City of Bellingham Public Art Collection website for descriptions of each piece.
 This little park is a hidden secret, has cool shade on a sunny day, and is rarely crowded.
 When my kids were little, we would explore this quiet, restful place and pose for pictures with the art for grandma.

 The City of Bellingham has owned this secret garden since 1993.
 It is open dawn to dusk year-round.
 When you arrive at the front gate of the park you can review the park map to get a greater understanding of the layout.
 There are also restrooms at this park as well.